aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridpicture/_index.md

 ```

 Gets the image format of the picture.
-[GridImageType](../../com.aspose.gridweb/gridimagetype).
+See [GridImageType](../../com.aspose.gridweb/gridimagetype).

 **Returns:**
 int